lessandro-ugulino/whoami/README.md

 - Responsible for providing 1st level / 2nd level/ 3rd level support to end-users in troubleshooting and resolving PC/Server problems;
 - Develop as well as implement application test plans, including both integration and full system test plan;
 - Implemented solution to eliminate duplicate SCCM GUID's thus creating client stability and integrity;
-- Migration of environment from a SCCM 2012 SP1 site to a SCCM 2012 R2 site in a new Active Directory forest;
-- Communicated issues, resolutions and project status to IT management and user community and ensured the deadlines were met, but more importantly quality was delivered.

 ### <a href="http://www.goldnet.com.br/">Goldnet</a>